 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 With the exception of 802.11 IR, this project is distinguishable from all other IEEE 802 standards due to its unique spectral band from 190nm to 10,000nm in wavelength and the fact that it is physical media independent, i.e. “wireless”.
 Beyond 802.11 IR, we are unaware of any standards that address free space communication in this wavelength range.
-Even with the overlap in frequency of operation with 802.11 IR, 15.7a targets a totally different application set which is not addressable by 802.11 IR.
+Even with the overlap in frequency of operation with 802.11 IR, the 15.7 revision targets a totally different application set which is not addressable by 802.11 IR.

 Technical Feasibility